vikeshdas/Ride-Hailing-Demo-App/README.md

 ##### nearest driver accepted ride
-out of four nearest driver some driver may cancel,but any one may accept th ride for that first i pushed all four near driver in queue,then i generate a random value form 0 to 1 if  random value is zero means driver canceled ride and i will pop front of quue which means there are only 3 driver left for user . if random value is 1 means driver accepted the ride ,then i will calculate time according to distance from user to driver.
+out of four nearest driver some driver may cancel,but any one may accept the ride for that first i pushed all four near driver in queue,then i generate a random value form 0 to 1 if  random value is zero means driver canceled ride and i will pop front of quue which means there are only 3 driver left for user . if random value is 1 means driver accepted the ride ,then i will calculate time according to distance from user to driver to reach.
 <img src="accept.png" width="100%" align="top-left" alt="" title="RNN" />